St. Petersburg Museum of History

+History

 The museum was founded by Mary Wheeler Eaton in 1920 as the St. Petersburg Memorial Historical Society.
 The city of St. Petersburg granted the organization the site after the 1921 Tampa Bay hurricane destroyed the aquarium standing on the land.
 It is the oldest museum in Pinellas County.
 The mission of the museum is to collect, preserve, and communicate the history and heritage of Florida with an emphasis on St. Petersburg and the Pinellas peninsula.
 The museum hosts a variety of traveling exhibits, evening events, guest speakers, and more.
 The St. Petersburg Museum of History has a significant archive that includes over 5,000 indexed city photographs, 32,000 artifacts, and other historic photos and documents.

 Notable holdings include a plus-sized pair of pajamas owned by William Howard Taft; a full-sized replica of the Benoist XIV aircraft; reading glasses owned by George Armstrong Custer; and the largest collection of signed baseballs in the world (called "Little Cooperstown").

-Due to the COVID-19 pandemic, the museum was closed from March 2020 through July 8, 2020.
-The pandemic also derailed plans for actor Tom Hanks to sign the 5,000th baseball in the museum's collection.

-The museum is set to expand; artist Ya La’ford, is creating an aluminum sculpture called Intersections to wrap around the new building expansion.
+Research Center

+Within its premises, the museum includes a research center accessible to academics, historians, and the general populace.
+This center offers resources, such as documents, photos, maps, and books, focusing on the history of St. Petersburg, the wider Tampa Bay area, and Florida.
+This resource enables research across a spectrum of topics, from the region's indigenous communities and early European settlers to its evolution into a significant metropolitan area.
+The research center also supports the museum's exhibits and educational programs by supplying historical data and information.